 The core characteristics of ASD may be viewed through a cultural lens leading to under-, over-, or misdiagnosis (Taylor Dyches et al., 2001; Tek & Landa, 2012).
 Signs and symptoms that are clearly "red flags" in the U.S. health care or educational system may not be viewed in the same way by someone from a culture that does not formally define the disorder.

 Cultural and linguistic variables may contribute to the disparity in the diagnosis of ASD among some racial/ethnic groups (Begeer et al., 2009; Taylor Dyches, 2011).
 For example, Begeer et al. (2009) found that Dutch pediatricians might be inclined to attribute social and communication problems of non-European minority groups to their ethnic origin, while attributing these same characteristics to autistic disorders in children from majority groups.

 Cultural and linguistic factors can affect the family's reaction to an ASD diagnosis and their decisions regarding services (Wilder et al., 2004).
 For example, some cultures view disability in a negative light and feel that it needs to be hidden from others; this, in turn, may influence the type of care that the family seeks.
-See ASHA's Practice Portal page on Cultural Competence.
+See ASHA's Practice Portal page on Cultural Responsiveness.
 See also Taylor Dyches (2011) for a discussion of diverse perspectives on symptoms of autism.